 Using Software To Increase Your Towing Company’s Profits

-In quickbooks under Transactions> Chart of Accounts you will find a list of pre-existing accounts you can use, or you can create your own accounts.
+In Quickbooks, under Transactions> Chart of Accounts, you will find a list of pre-existing accounts you can use, or you can create your own accounts.
 There are many types of accounts that will need to be set up with whatever software you choose.
-I suggest you ask your accountant with help in doing this, most have familiarity with quickbooks and you can send them an email invitation to join in.
+I suggest you ask your accountant for help in doing this, most have familiarity with Quickbooks, and you can send them an email invitation to join in.

 I’m going to focus primarily on Income and Expense accounts and how to use them to get an accurate representation of your business’s health.

 An income account is how money enters your business, and an expense account is how it leaves.
 Obviously, if more money is leaving each month than is coming in, your business is not profitable.

 Label Your Income Accounts